War on Terror (game)

 Widespread notoriety has meant the game has had a colourful and, at times, troubled history.
 Its initial release was met with a barrage of criticism, particularly from the tabloid press.
 Other businesses refused to be associated with the game and it was also banned from a number of industry fairs around the world.
 The British police even confiscated a single copy.
 More recently, however, opinion has turned around and War on Terror is now praised by various highly respected institutions and individuals, among them Amnesty International and John Pilger.

 The gameplay has been likened to a cross between Risk, Diplomacy, Monopoly and Settlers of Catan.
 Like a number of war board games, the basic goal is to dominate the entire world (or "liberate" in the parlance of the game itself).
 However, the scope of War on Terror stretches to cover all aspects of war-time politics, not just battlefield tactics.
-The creators of War on Terror have correspondingly claimed it is the most realistic war simulation around.
+The creators of War on Terror have correspondingly claimed it is the most realistic war simulation board game around.